davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     in that case.

   inv20u inv20l
-    Variants of the inv:minlat strategy.
-In the case that the inverse calculation is not separated from the multiply, they speed up division where the dividend fits into 20 bits (plus sign where applicable) by inserting a test to skip a number of operations in this case; this test slows down the case of larger dividends.  inv20u assumes the case of a such a small dividend to be unlikely, and inv20l assumes it to be likely.
+    Variants of the :samp:`inv:minlat` strategy.
+In the case that the inverse calculation is not separated from the multiply, they speed up division where the dividend fits into 20 bits (plus sign where applicable) by inserting a test to skip a number of operations in this case; this test slows down the case of larger dividends.  :samp:`inv20u` assumes the case of a such a small dividend to be unlikely, and :samp:`inv20l` assumes it to be likely.

     For targets other than SHmedia ``strategy`` can be one of: